This page explains how we use your personal data.

 We take seriously our responsibilities to look after your data and we are committed to protecting your privacy.
 There are steps you can take to control what we do with your data and we have explained those steps in this privacy notice.

-When we talk about data and personal data in this privacy notice, we mean personal data which identify you or which could be used to identify you such as your name and contact details.
+When we talk about data and personal data in this privacy notice, we mean personal data which identifies you or which could be used to identify you such as your name and contact details.
 It may also include information about how you use our website and services.

 The “big picture”